UPPMAX/HPC-python/reflections/202604_whole_course/README.md

   - instructor's teaching skill/style
   - fairness of grading

+While searching for a quickscan to assess course quality, I found `[Joosten and Cusatis]` with the following top 3 strongest predictors of learning: (1) course organisation, (2) student support, (3) student interaction with the instructor.
+Also from that paper:

+> It is important here to note
+> that content had the least statistical impact within the model.

 ## References

+- `[Joosten and Cusatis]` Joosten, Tanya, and Rachel Cusatis.
+  "A Cross-Institutional Study of Instructional Characteristics and Student Outcomes: Are Quality Indicators of Online Courses Able to Predict Student Success?."
+Online Learning 23.4 (2019): 354-378.

 - `[Kember et al., 2002]` Kember, David, Doris YP Leung, and KyP Kwan.
   "Does the use of student feedback questionnaires improve the overall